-Angela Conzone Dwyer (Executive Music Director/Choreographer) is one of the founding members of SJCT and has starred in all of our productions to date.
+Angela Conzone Dwyer (Executive Music Director/Choreographer) has starred in all of our productions to date.
 Angela has a Bachelor’s Degree from SUNY Fredonia and a Master’s Degree from the Crane School of Music at SUNY Potsdam, both in Music Education.
 She teaches K-6 Vocal/General Music in the Ogdensburg City School District, is the Choir Master at St. John’s Episcopal Church, Assistant Choreographer at Julie’s Dance Studio, and is a private piano/voice teacher.
 She has been the Musical Director of Nunsense (Fulton, NY), and Choreographer of both Peter Pan (Oswego, NY) and Once Upon a Mattress (Potsdam, NY).
 Some of her acting credits include Once Upon a Mattress, Camelot, The Music Man, Nunsense, The King and I, Annie, and Beauty and the Beast.
 Having met during summer theater, Angela and Christopher are excited to be working together both on the production team and on stage.
 The couple lives in Ogdensburg with their daughters, Rozalyn and Eliana.

 Ryan C. McNally (Arrangements/Orchestrations) has digitally orchestrated the original and revised productions of A Christmas Carol and Orchard of Hide and Seek, as well as Kreepy Hollow, Twist, and the revised production of Alice Isn’t All There.
 Outside of the theater, he has orchestrated for shows including OFA’s production of Steel Magnolias and Lisbon Central School’s productions of Orphans in Candyland and The Big Bad Musical.
-His interests in music and songwriting began when he was 9 years old, when he play songs by ear on the upright piano in his house.
+His interests in music and songwriting began when he was 9 years old when he play songs by ear on the upright piano in his house.
 Seeing his musical interests, his parents saw that he took piano lessons.
-In 4th grade, he began playing saxophone in band and from then on his ability to play both excelled.
-His compositions were at first written solely for piano until his uncles, Tom and Mark McNally spurred his interest in playing music with others and he began incorporating other instruments and lyrics into his pieces.
+In 4th grade, he began playing saxophone in the band and from then on his ability to play both excelled.
+His compositions were at first written solely for the piano until his uncles, Tom and Mark McNally spurred his interest in playing music with others and he began incorporating other instruments and lyrics into his pieces.
 In the summers of 2013, 2014, and 2015, he, his uncles and brother recorded albums together with the band name “Camp Jammers.”
 With the stimuli of one recording session a year not enough, he began to write and record music on his own.
 From 2014 to today, he has recorded and produced 6 albums and counting, and in 2015 he formed a musical group “The Band Room Band” to bring his music to life live.
 He and the group recently put on a show “The Voyage”, which consisted of 20 of Ryan’s compositions.
 He has also recently written and conducted a concert band piece “Theme 2017”, which was a piece dedicated to all of his years in the OFA music program.
 He intends to further his musical career at Onondaga Community College this fall, to pursue an Associate’s Degree in music.

 Karen Fischbeck (Costume and Makeup Designer) is a dietitian currently working with children at the St. Lawrence Psychiatric Center.
 She is a Registered Dietitian, and has the professional credentials of R.D., CD/N. Karen has been the costumer and makeup designer for Kreepy Hollow, Orchard of Hide and Seek, Twist, Alice Isn’t All There, B. R. Kreep’s Christmas Carol and is an invaluable member of the St. John’s Conservatory Theater.